n0psn0ps/n0psn0ps.github.io/_posts/2025-02-13-Reversing-the-QardioArm.md

 ---
 layout: post
-title: Reversing the Qardio ARM
+title: Reversing the QardioArm
 ---
 ![Untitled](/assets/blinko-001.png)

-This is a two-part blog post disclosing the first set of CVEs *(CVE-2025-20615, CVE-2025-23421, and CVE-2025-24836)* for the Qardio ARM, a wireless blood pressure monitor.
+This is a two-part blog post disclosing the first set of CVEs *(CVE-2025-20615, CVE-2025-23421, and CVE-2025-24836)* for the QardioArm, a wireless blood pressure monitor.
 I was first interested in the device because of its hardware, which I will discuss in another blog post.

 ### Part 0x1 - Exposed Credentials

 The mobile application was simple.
-You create a username and password and login to the application to begin pairing and using the Qardio ARM device.
+You create a username and password and login to the application to begin pairing and using the QardioArm device.
 Though you can do the same for any of their mobile app-supported devices.

 I started by decrypting and pulling the IPA onto my laptop.
 My main goal was to see what juicy information I could find inside the compiled application.
 To my surprise, there was a plist file with more than one set of production-level credentials.
 I will leave that exercise to the reader…

 After finding this plist file I incrementally logged into each set of credentials.
 One set exposed an interesting Menu option.
 I found that an engineering panel was present in the App Route.
 This was found in the `Qardio.AppRoutes` class and initialized the `-[Engineering init]` process that could be used to access the engineering menu.

-This menu allowed for the user to send commands to the Qardio ARM device via the mobile application.
+This menu allowed for the user to send commands to the QardioArm device via the mobile application.
 Seems like a feature that was not intended to be in a production application.
 Using [mrmacete’s](https://x.com/bezjaje) objc-method-observer [script](https://www.notion.so/Reversing-the-Qardio-ARM-188d977325a9804fa647fe83f5cffa85?pvs=21).
 I was able to trace the initialization process of this object.

 ```python
 (0x28149ba40)  -[EngineeringMenuItem init]